GaryAsher/challenge-run-site/_games/hollow-knight.md

   - slug: low-percent
     label: "Low%"
     description: "Complete the game with the minimum possible percentage.
 Current record routes use specific item pickups only."
-  - slug: pantheon-hitless
-    label: "Pantheon Hitless"
-    description: "Complete a Pantheon boss gauntlet without taking any damage.
-P5 Hitless (42 bosses) is considered one of the hardest challenges."
   - slug: radiant-bosses
     label: "Radiant Bosses"
     description: "Defeat bosses on Radiant difficulty in the Hall of Gods.
 One hit = instant death.
 All Radiant requires defeating every boss on Radiant."
-  - slug: steel-soul
-    label: "Steel Soul"
-    description: "Complete the game in Steel Soul mode - permadeath where one death ends the entire save file."
-  - slug: steel-heart
-    label: "Steel Heart"
-    description: "Complete Steel Soul mode without taking any damage.
-Combines permadeath with hitless."

 # =============================================================================
 # GLITCH CATEGORIES